zheminzhou/pHierCC/README.rst

    $ HCCeval --help
    Usage: HCCeval [OPTIONS]

-     evalHCC evaluates HierCC levels using varied statistic summaries.
+     evalHCC evaluates a HierCC scheme using varied statistic summaries.

    Options:
-     -p, --profile TEXT      [INPUT; REQUIRED] Name of a profile file consisting of a table of columns of the ST numbers and the allelic numbers, separated by tabs.
+     -p, --profile TEXT      [INPUT] Name of a profile file consisting of a table of columns of the ST numbers and the allelic numbers, separated by tabs.
+Can be GZIPped.
+                             [required]

+     -c, --cluster TEXT      [INPUT] Name of the pHierCC text output.
 Can be GZIPped.  [required]

-     -c, --cluster TEXT      [INPUT; REQUIRED] Name of the pHierCC text output.
-Can be GZIPed.  [required]

-     -o, --output TEXT       [OUTPUT; REQUIRED] Prefix for the two output files.
+     -o, --output TEXT       [OUTPUT] Prefix for the two output files.
                              [required]

-     -s, --stepwise INTEGER  [DEFAULT: 10] Evaluate every <stepwise> levels.
+     -s, --stepwise INTEGER  [INPUT; optional] Evaluate every <stepwise> levels (Default: 10).

-     -n, --n_proc INTEGER    [DEFAULT: 4] Number of processors.
+     -n, --n_proc INTEGER    [INPUT; optional] Number of processes (CPUs) to use (Default: 4).

      --help                  Show this message and exit.